 A technician that specializes in repairing the BMW CCC unit will test and repair your unit.

 Once the CCC is repaired, it is returned to you for installation.

-The advantage of this method of fixing a CCC is that it is a cheap way to fix a CCC.
-Plus, the unit doesn't require any programming.
+The advantage of fixing a CCC is that it is a cheap way to fix a CCC.
+Plus, the unit doesn’t require any programming.

-If you use a repair service, your vehicle data, including stored VIN, mileage, or immobilizer code, will not get erased.
+Your vehicle data, including stored VIN, mileage, or immobilizer code, will not get erased if you use a repair service.
 Coding is not necessary.

 If you use a repair service, you can ask your service provider if they can also perform the following coding if needed:

 - Enable MP3 playback for CD and DVD